20 Amazon products our readers were obsessed with in June | CNN Underscored

 Planters Pistachio Lover’s Mix Resealable Canister ($16.68; amazon.com)

-This yummy nut mix features almonds, cashews and, of course, plenty of pistachios, all tossed in peanut oil and with a sprinkling of salt.
+This yummy nut mix features almonds, cashews and, of course, plenty of pistachios, all roasted in peanut oil and with a sprinkling of salt.

 Jall Wooden Digital Alarm Clock ($19.98; amazon.com)